pbrockPhas/phasmida/pages/about.md

 # See project.yml for variables.
 ---
 # About
-Building community around and gathering knowledge about the world’s stick and leaf insects."}_
+_Building community around and gathering knowledge about the world’s stick and leaf insects_

 ## Overview
 The _{{ app:project_name }}_ file offers a community-curated collection of richly-cited and annotated information on the taxonomy of Earth’s {{app:focal_taxon_common_name}}.
 Data found here come from a collaboratively compiled database originating in an instance of [TaxonWorks](https://taxonworks.org) managed by the [Species File Group](https://speciesfilegroup.org).
 See [Contribute](#contribute-or-get-help) for how you can participate.
 This site is built using TaxonPages, [learn more and get help](https://github.com/SpeciesFileGroup/taxonpages).
 For more on how this site is built please see the [Software](#software) section.

 ## Gaps as opportunity
 The Earth's biodiversity is vast, the data captured to describe it are minimal in comparison, but still immense.
 All projects of this nature contain gaps, i.e. opportunities for collaboration on future work, grants, and research.
-Known gaps in this project include photographs of certain type material, particularly required for the Chinese fauna and more, {species names published after XXXX}, {biological associations}, {distributions from X} and more.
-[Contact us](#contribute-or-get-help) if you would like to help us address these, in particular we'd like to prioritize high quality photographs of type material not on PSF.
+Known gaps in this project include photographs of certain type material, particularly required for the Chinese fauna and more.
+[Contact us](#contribute-or-get-help) if you would like to help us address these, in particular we'd like to prioritize high quality photographs of type material not on Phasmida Species File.

 ## History
 _Our old website is now a read-only resource available at [https://{{app:focal_taxon}}.archive.speciesfile.org](https://{{app:focal_taxon}}.archive.speciesfile.org)._